 6. Put items back into the car in an organised way

-7. Do some regular clear-outs to stay on top of any messes
+7. Do regular clear-outs to stay on top of any messes

-8. Enjoy getting into your newly organised car!
+8. Enjoy being in your newly organised car!